 Yom Hashoah overview

-• When: Yom HaShoah is a one-day commemorative day begins at nightfall of the 27th of the Hebrew month of Nissan.
+- When: Yom HaShoah is a one-day commemorative day that begins at nightfall on the 27th of the Hebrew month of Nissan.

-• How: Starting the evening of the 27th of Nissan, businesses close and commemorative ceremonies take place throughout the country.
-Yad Vashem hosts the official ceremony for the State of Israel and it is broadcasted on television.
-The following morning, there is a two minute long siren that is heard nationwide — cars stop in the streets and everyone observes a moment of silence in memory of those who perished.
+- How: Starting the evening of the 27th of Nissan, businesses close, and commemorative ceremonies take place throughout the country.
+Yad Vashem hosts the official ceremony for the State of Israel and it is broadcast on television.
+The following morning, there is a two-minute-long siren that is heard nationwide—cars stop in the streets and everyone observes a moment of silence in memory of those who perished.
 More commemorative events take place in schools and community centers throughout the day.

 Yom HaShoah Vocabulary